-The Local Government Act 1993 provides Council with the ability to establish an Alcohol Free Zone (AFZ).
+The Local Government Act 1993 provides us with the ability to establish an Alcohol Free Zone (AFZ) to help create and maintain well-designed streets and public spaces that are safe and attractive for residents, workers and visitors.

-An AFZ can be established over public places that are public roads or car parks, and prohibits the drinking of alcohol in the specified zone.
+- An AFC can be established over public places that are public roads or car parks, and prohibits the drinking of alcohol in the specified zone.

 How are Alcohol Free Zones created?

-The procedure that Council must follow prior to making any resolution to declare an AFZ is outlined in the legislation and is as follows:
+The procedure that we must follow prior to making any resolution to declare an AFZ is outlined in the legislation and is as follows:

-- Publish a notice of its intention to establish the alcohol free zone in one or more newspapers circulating in the area embracing that land proposed to be declared and inviting submissions from any person or group within the area.
+- Notify the community of its intention to establish the alcohol free zone in the area embracing that land proposed to be declared and inviting submissions from any person or group within the area.

 The minimum period for lodging a submission is 14 days after publication of the notice.